Cocaine (drink): Name controversy

 In addition to the FDA, Cocaine also faced trouble from specific U.S. states that same year.
 In April 2007, hundreds of cases of Cocaine were seized by the Department of Consumer Protection in Connecticut, which stated that the company had not registered with them, and that drink's labels did not comply with state laws requiring companies to label their drink's water source.
 That year, attorneys general in Connecticut and Illinois announced that Redux Beverages complied to not market Cocaine in their respective states.
 In May 2007, the Texas Attorney General filed a lawsuit against Redux Beverages, stating that the drink was being marketed as a legal substitute to actual cocaine.

-In 2011, The Coca-Cola Company filed an opposition to Redux Beverages' trademark of Cocaine in Chile, claiming that "the referenced trademark would infringe fair competition".
+In 2011, the Coca-Cola Company filed an opposition to Redux Beverages' trademark of Cocaine in Chile, claiming that "the referenced trademark would infringe fair competition".
 That same year, Redux Beverages released an energy shot called the Cocaine Energy Shot.

 The drink is available online and in local beverage stores around the U.S. The beverage is also available in Europe, where it has always been sold as Cocaine Energy Drink rather than "No Name" (as it was briefly sold in the U.S).

-According to Cocaine's official website, the drink is now being sold in three varieties: one being Original, one being "Cut" (which lacks the purported "throat-burning" sensation of Original), and one being "Free", which contains no sugar.
+New Management and Ownership

+In 2022, Cocaine underwent changes in ownership and management, becoming operated by Hype Beverages.
+The company introduced sugar-free flavor options such as Citrus, Watermelon Ice, and Pina Colada.
+These additions reflect an effort to adapt to trends within the energy drink market, particularly the demand for reduced-sugar alternatives.

 Ingredients

 The ingredients are carbonated water, dextrose, citric acid, taurine, caffeine, natural flavors, sodium citrate, D-ribose, salt, sodium benzoate, inositol, ascorbic acid (vitamin C), sucralose, L-carnitine, potassium sorbate, guarana seed extract, pyridoxine hydrochloride (vitamin B6), cyanocobalamin (vitamin B12), and Red 40.

-According to Kirby, the drink contains 280 milligrams of caffeine.
+According to the label, the drink contains 280 milligrams of caffeine.